 How is seborrheic keratosis diagnosed?

 A dermatologist typically diagnoses seborrheic keratosis.
-The growths are usually discovered during a physical examination, then confirmed with a biopsy.
+The growths are usually discovered during a physical examination, then confirmed with a biopsy when needed.
 Doctors will use information from your medical history to make a diagnosis.

 During a discussion of your medical history, tell your doctor if seborrheic keratosis runs in your family, if you’ve spent a considerable amount of time in the sun, and if you are pregnant or taking hormone therapy.